sinfergit/MineSweeper/README.md

 ## Logging

-Logs are managed using Serilog and are configured to output to various sinks as specified in the Serilog configuration.
+Logs are managed using Serilog and are configured to output to file sinks as specified in the application startup.
+Log file will be created inside the parent application directory due to the conflicts that may occur due to the difference in dev environment file systems